Alberto Rubegni was born in Pisa in 1951 and holds a degree in Civil Engineering.

 She has been an independent director of SIAS S.p.A.

-Born on 10 September 1964, Andrea Giovanni Francesco Pellegrini holds a degree in Business Economics from Bocconi University in Milan.
+Born on 10 September 1964, holds a degree in Business Economics from Bocconi University in Milan and he has earned an MBA from the MIT Sloan School of Management of Massachusetts Institute of Technology – MIT.

-He is the senior advisor to the National Institute of Promotion at Cassa Depositi e Prestiti, as well as a partner at Thalia Advisors, a strategic consulting firm.
+He is currently senior advisor of Cassa Depositi e Prestiti and founding partner of Thalia Advisors, boutique consultancy firm.

 Barbara Poggiali holds an Engineering degree from MIT, the Massachusetts Institute of Technology, Cambridge, Massachusetts, USA., earning her Bachelors in 1984, Masters in 1985, and PhD in 1987.